 Us, May 8, 2016: Roy, Shadow, John, Ondine, Leo

-Neighborhood gas prices rose to about $3.25 per gallon.
+Neighborhood gas prices are about $2.95 per gallon.

 Visit us often - this journal has been updated at least once a week since 1998!
 Our friends at Digits.net say you are visitor number since then.

 Back to the Kuraoka Family main page, with lots more stuff, including photos!